HL7/cql/input/pages/02-authorsguide.md

 <a name="figure-2-f"></a>
 <div><img src="assets/images/image8.png" alt="assets/images/image8" width="353" height="75"/></div>

-Figure 2‑F - Example input intervals to illustrate the behavior of the the <span class="kw">collapse</span> operator
+Figure 2‑F - Example input intervals to illustrate the behavior of the <span class="kw">collapse</span> operator

 If we want to determine the total duration _covered_ by these intervals, we cannot simply use the <span class="kw">distinct</span> operator, because each of these intervals is different.
 Yet two of them overlap, so they cover part of the same range.
 We also can’t simply perform an aggregate <span class="kw">union</span> of the intervals because some of them don’t overlap, so there isn’t a single interval that covers the entire range.